ericsun101/learning_python_project/README.md

-# migration_project
+# this is a learning python project.
-this  a splunk to YHP migration project
+as a beginner, take it easy , and step by step.